t04glovern/t04glovern.github.io.raw/_posts/2016-04-18-ccna3--ospf-practice-skills-assessment.markdown

 * All switch ports that you assign to VLANs should be configured to static access mode.
 * All switch ports that you assign to VLANs should be activated.
-* Note that all of the unused ports on SW-A should be assigned to VLAN 99.
-This configuration step on switches SW-B and SW-C is not required in this assessment for the sake of time.
+* Note that all of the unused ports on FL-A should be assigned to VLAN 99.
+This configuration step on switches FL-B and FL-C is not required in this assessment for the sake of time.
-* Secure the unused switch ports on SW-A by shutting them down.
+* Secure the unused switch ports on FL-A by shutting them down.

 #### **How:**
 Using the VLAN table, assign switch ports to the VLANs you created in Step 10, as follows: